Future developments in Singapore: Replacement of Singapore Indoor Stadium

 Announced on 7 March 2024, the existing Singapore Indoor Stadium will be replaced with a new state-of-the-art indoor arena built adjacent the existing stadium.
 The current Singapore Indoor Stadium will continue to operate until the new arena is completed.

 Upgrading of Marine Parade Community Building

 Closed in June 2022, the existing Marine Parade Community Building will be demolished and redeveloped into a new community building.
 Despite calls for conservation, the building's iconic mural art wall facade is set to be removed as part of the upgrading works.
 Measuring 63 metres in width and 12 metres in height, the mosaic facade is Singapore's largest installation art piece.

-Revamp of *SCAPE

-Announced on 27 July 2022, *SCAPE at Orchard Road will be undergoing a revamp to attract youths of all ages where it will be reconfigured to house three key zones for further collaborations between young entrepreneurs, creatives, and content creators.
-Aside from infrastructure changes to make the building more accessible, a new tenant mix will also be introduced as part of the revamp.

-The revamp is expected to begin in early 2023 and completed in early 2024.

 Revamp of Raffles Place Park

 Situated in the heart of the Raffles Place district and above Raffles Place MRT station, the existing 0.6-hectare Raffles Place Park will be revamped by 2028.
 Plans for the park include improved accessibility and expanded greenery for its users to gather and relax through gatherings, events, and activities held at the revamped park.